cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 **Note:** When building a WAR file for deployment to Liberty it is good practice to exclude Tomcat from the final runtime artifact.
 We demonstrate this in the pom.xml with the *provided* scope, and in build.gradle with the *providedRuntime()* dependency.

-**Note:** If you import the project to your IDE, you might experience local project compile errors.
-To resolve these errors you should run a tooling refresh on that project.
-For example, in Eclipse: right-click on "Project", select "Gradle -> Refresh Gradle Project", **or** right-click on "Project", select "Maven -> Update Project...".

->Tip: *In Eclipse, Gradle (buildship) is able to fully refresh and resolve the local classpath even if the project was previously updated by Maven.
-However, Maven (m2e) does not currently reciprocate that capability.
-If you previously refreshed the project with Gradle, you'll need to manually remove the 'Project Dependencies' entry on the Java build-path of your Project Properties to avoid duplication errors when performing a Maven Project Update.*

 ### Gradle Wrapper (command line)

 Run the following in a local command prompt: